axonivy-market/market/.github/ISSUE_TEMPLATE/onboard-to-market.md

 [link-to-your-product-repo]

 [Add your product logos.
 All logos must be perfectly square, with equal width and height.]
+[If you've used a new connector, please use the logo of the connected third-party provider.
+In all other cases, we will provide you with a logo.]
 [Use logo.png for Light Mode.]
 [Use logo_dark.png for Dark Mode.]
 [If the same logo should be displayed in both modes, simply provide logo.png; logo_dark.png is optional.]